 A.S.
-IN COURT REPORTING, LEGAL TRANSCRIPTION TECHNOLOGY OPTION
+IN COURT REPORTING

-The Legal Transcription Technology Option is offered only at the Indian Valley Campus.
-This curriculum offers students the opportunity to prepare for a career as a proofreader, scopist and/or transcript production technician for court reporters, medical or legal administrative assistant, medical or legal transcriptionist, or text entry specialist.
-The courses also partially fulfill the Certified Shorthand Reporters Board requirements to qualify to take the State Certified Shorthand Reporters Examination.
-An Associate in Science degree in Court Reporting, Legal Transcription Technology, is earned by completing the courses listed below and the College of Marin graduation requirements.
+This curriculum offers students the opportunity to prepare to work as a proofreader or scopist for certified shorthand reporters.
+These courses also partially fulfill the Certified Shorthand Reporters Board requirements to qualify to take the State Certified Shorthand Reporters Examination (CSR).
+An Associate in Science degree in Court Reporting is earned by completing the courses listed below and the College of Marin graduation requirements.
 All students should consult a counselor.